-We tested the bands by using them as DIY Crossover Symmetry (build your own here) attaching to a belt for explosive jumps, using them for acceleration training, connecting them to a squat rack and performing explosive punches as well as many other movements.
+We tested the bands by using them as DIY Crossover Symmetry attaching them to a belt for explosive jumps, using them for acceleration training, connecting them to a squat rack, and performing explosive punches as well as many other movements.
 These are the results.

 - Crossover Cords – These are high-quality cords.
 However, they are more expensive and will likely not last as long as our top pick.